Jones slopes and coarse volume of near-alternating links: Introduction

 Let $d(n)$ be the minimum degree of $J_K(v, n)$, the \emph{$n$th colored Jones polynomial of $K$.} \begin{thm} Let $K \subset S^3$ be a link admitting a near-alternating diagram $D$ with a single negative twist region of weight $r<0$ and let $h_n(D)$ be defined by \eqref{eq:lowerbound}, then

 \end{thm}

+This is the main result of the paper.
+The single negative twist region of the near-alternating diagram is used to write a special state sum for the colored Jones polynomial, that is particularly suited to finding the degree.

-Note that the case for many 3-tangle pretzel knots with a near-alternating diagram was already shown in \cite{LV}, and the degree of the Jones polynomial of pretzel knots was computed in \cite{HTY00} for certain pretzel knots which are mostly not near-alternating.
+Now we consider the case when $K$ is a knot.
+Note that the case for 3-tangle pretzel knots with a near-alternating diagram was already studied in \cite{LV}, and the degree of the colored Jones polynomial was computed in \cite{HTY00} for a family of pretzel knots which are generally not near-alternating.

-Theorem \ref{thm:degree} proves the Strong Slope Conjecture for near-alternating knots which we now describe.
-An orientable and properly embedded surface $S \subset S^3 \setminus K$ is \emph{essential} if it is incompressible, boundary-incompressible, and non boundary-parallel.
-If $S$ is non-orientable, then $S$ is \emph{essential} if its orientable double cover in $S^3\setminus K$ is essential in the sense as defined.
+Theorem \ref{thm:degree} implies the Strong Slope Conjecture for near-alternating knots which we now describe.
+Let $N(K)$ be a tubular neighborhood of $K$ in $S^3$.
+We will denote by $S^3\setminus K$ the closure of $S^3\setminus N(K)$.
+An orientable, connected, and properly embedded surface $S \subset S^3 \setminus K$ is \emph{essential} if it is incompressible, boundary-incompressible, and non boundary-parallel.
+If $S$ is non-orientable, then $S$ is \emph{essential} if its orientable double cover in $S^3\setminus K$ is essential.

 \begin{defn} Let $S$ be an essential and orientable surface with non-empty boundary in $S^3 \setminus K$.
-A fraction $\frac{p}{q} \in \mathbb{Q} \cup \{\frac{1}{0}\}$ is a \emph{boundary slope} of $K$ if $p\mu + q\lambda$ represents the homology class of $\partial S$ in $\partial N(K)$, where $\mu$ and $\lambda$ are the canonical meridian and longitude basis of $\partial N(K)$.
+A fraction $\frac{p}{q} \in \mathbb{Q} \cup \{\frac{1}{0}\}$ is a \emph{boundary slope} of $K$ if $p\mu + q\lambda$ represents the homology class of $\partial S$ in $H_1(\partial N(K))$, where $\mu$ and $\lambda$ are the canonical meridian and longitude basis of $H_1(\partial N(K))$.
 The boundary slope of an essential non-orientable surface is that of its orientable double cover. \end{defn}